PowerShell/vscode-powershell/docs/encoding.md

 ```

 It's not strictly possible to force PowerShell to use an input encoding,
-and PowerShell 5.1 and below always default to [Windows-1252] when there is no BOM.
+and PowerShell 5.1 and below default to [Windows-1252] when there is no BOM.
 For interoperability reasons then, it's best to save scripts you wish to
 evaluate in PowerShell 5.1 and below in a Unicode format with a BOM.